Our

 Mental Health Awareness Survey

 We are pleased to share the key findings from our Mental Health Needs Assessment Survey.
 The results reveal that while there is a growing awareness of mental health issues however, stigma remains a significant barrier within our community.
 Many respondents highlighted the need for more culturally sensitive mental health services and educational resources.
 Language barriers and limited access to providers were also identified as major challenges.
-This is an ongoing survey and is currently collecting responses here.
+This is an complete survey and is currently closed. to access the results of the survey below.

 This research survey explores the core aspects that distinguish Assyrian, Chaldean, Aramean, and Syriac communities, focusing on their unique differences, commonalities, and individual beliefs.
 The study addresses a gap in quantitative research by systematically assessing these groups' similarities and differences.
 The survey, conducted over a two-week period and distributed via Instagram and Facebook using the Qualtrics XM platform, aims to analyze and present the collected data.
 The goal is to foster unity among these communities by highlighting their shared and distinct characteristics, ultimately promoting a sense of identity unification and fairness in individuality.
 This survey closed in 2022.